bencardoen/DataCurator.jl/docs/src/index.md

 #### A more complex example
-In [full_api.toml](example_recipes/full_api.toml) you can see an example of how you can specify an entire image processing pipeline with a simple `recipe`
+In [full_api.toml](../../example_recipes/full_api.toml) you can see an example of how you can specify an entire image processing pipeline with a simple `recipe`.
 ```toml
 ...
 actions=[